Rhythm: The Skill Nobody Teaches

 The skill that makes everything else look easy

-When basketball looks effortless — when passes arrive exactly when they’re needed, when a shot goes up without hesitation, when a defence seems to read the play before it happens — rhythm is usually the reason.
+Sometimes basketball looks effortless.
+Passes arrive exactly when they’re needed.
+Shots go up without hesitation.
+The defence seems to read the play before it happens.

 Not athleticism.
 Not height.
 Rhythm.